 Sustainability ensures economic success

 Sustainability is no longer limited to sorting waste in the office, but has a strong influence on many fundamental sectors of a company.
+Therefore, switching to sustainable business practices can of course be time-consuming and cost-intensive.
+But the effort is worth it, as these four studies show:

 • 95% of respondents to the Ramboll’s 2019 Sustainability Survey stated that ESG is an important factor for long-term economic success.
+The reason: consumers are increasingly buying regional and ecologically valuable products.

 • 45 % of the KPMG 2022 CEO Outlook executives surveyed (globally) stated that ESG measures improve their company’s financial performance.